m-markovic/FoodSafety/README.md

 Now add/remove/update files to reflect your configuration.
 The structure is like this:
 ```
 config/
-  |-- foodsafety/  Configuration for the reuseable FoodSafety inference enginee
+  |-- iotstreams/  Configuration for the reuseable IotStreams  engine
   |     |-- <any name>  Set up one C-SPARQL query along with the associated provenance inference
   |     |     |-- csparql-query.rq  Query for C-SPARQL
   |     |     |-- init.ttl          Ontology to initialize models with